manu-r12/ForgetMeNot/README.md

 # 🌟 Why I Made This

-This app is inspired by my mom.
+This app is inspired by my Mom(amma) 👸.
 She would often ask me to place important items somewhere safe, so she could find them later.
 But the problem?
 I would always forget where I put them—and that usually led to some well-deserved scolding!
 To solve this, I created Forget Me Not, an app that ensures you’ll never lose track of your belongings again using AR.

 ## 🔧 Technologies Used